 Each hive has ‘scout’ bees that find the best sources of nectar and pollen from which to forage.
-Because the farms are so diverse, these could range from dandelions to apple and pear orchards, bluebell woods, and sycamore and hawthorn trees, cherries and gooseberries, blackcurrants and beans – all of which will give each honey its own distinct flavour profile.
+Because the farms are so diverse, these could range from dandelions to apple and pear orchards, bluebell woods, sycamore and hawthorn trees, cherries and gooseberries, blackcurrants and beans – all of which will give each honey its own distinct flavour profile.
 The bees gather their nectar and bring it back to the hives and start filling honeycombs.
 In the evening, they use their wings to fan the nectar, evaporating moisture and concentrating the liquid to make honey.

 Add one bumblebee-friendly plant to your outdoor space – whether you have flowerpots, a window box, hanging baskets or a traditional flower bed.
-Your local garden centre will be able to help you pick!
+Your local garden centre will be able to help you pick.

 Make space for bumblebee nests by leaving ‘untidy’ areas in your garden: let patches of grass grow longer and wild, or start a compost heap.

-Put the ‘Bee the Change’ poster in your window to inspire even more people to help bumblebees, or have fun designing your own!
+Put the ‘Bee the Change’ poster in your window to inspire even more people to help bumblebees, or have fun designing your own.